armaanshah96/tw-na-internship-project/readme.md

   hasn't been determined, and for a minimal work poc, this grouping practice may be overkill.

 # Technologies
-- Lombok - Java preprocessor, provides utility annotations that make developping in Java more pleasant  - https://projectlombok.org/
+- Lombok - Java preprocessor, provides utility annotations that make developing in Java more pleasant  - https://projectlombok.org/
 - Spring boot - Java server framework
-  - H2 database - inmemory database, is torn down when the app closes.
+  - H2 database - in-memory database, is torn down when the app closes.
 I suggest modifying the `application.properties` to save to a file or change to another database
 - AssertJ - Assertion library that provides extra chainable assertions on top of JUnit
-- ReactJS - Web frontend rending library
+- ReactJS - Web frontend library
+- React Testing Library - React testing utility library
+- Jest - React test runner and assertion library

 # To Run
 - `npm install` in app/